adhirajpandey/Budget-Boss/README.md

 ## Description
 Price tracking web application that helps you save money on online e-commerce purchases.
 It allows you to monitor product prices and receive notifications via email when the price drops.

-Currently supported E-commerce websites : Amazon, Flipkart, Myntra.
+Currently supported E-commerce websites : Amazon, Flipkart, Myntra, Boat.

 Check it out - https://budgetbossapp.azurewebsites.net//